Joystream/communications/blog/drafts-unpublished/announcing-constantinople/README.md

 #### Social media excerpt

-The next Joystream testnet, Constantinople, focuses on governance, and attempts to create a more realistic incentive structure.
+The next Joystream testnet, Constantinople, focuses on governance, and attempts to establish a more effective incentive structure.